Make a Quilled Baby Carriage Card

 baby gift wrapped in watercolor rainbow wrapping paper

 For the baby gift, I ordered a custom foil transfer mat from ShineGoodsCo.
 I'd gotten to know the owner, Megan Lafrenz, when I introduced her new shop in this post.
-It's wrapped in watercolor rainbow gift wrap with a strip of sakura blossom washi tape to hold the envelope in place.
+It's wrapped in watercolor rainbow gift wrap with a strip of cherry blossom washi tape (similar) to hold the envelope in place.

 I found the birch wood frame after going to umpteen stores... who knew there is a frame shortage out there?!
 It must be another pandemic supply chain issue.